josedelrio85/grav_blog/README.md

 * Now there is a folder under `/user` called `/localhost`.
 Inside this folder there is configuration for development environment.
 You should use `http://localhost:port` as route to can use its parameters.

+* Manage icomoon `css` file.
+This path project changes between dev (/) and prod environment (/blog-euskaltel).
+Because of this reason, the references to icomoon files are different between environments.
+  To handle this situation, in `webpack.config.js` use `prependData` property in `sass-loader` config array to join the file for dev environment needed to see the icons and the resources from icomoon in dev environment.

 ## Steps after deploying in prod environment

 There are some steps to consider after deploying the project in prod environment